-If you and your coworkers all work out of Office 365 and have your calendars synced, you can use the “Scheduling Assistant” (next to the “Meeting” tab) to double-check your colleagues’ schedules.
+If you and your coworkers all work out of Microsoft 365 and have your calendars synced, you can use the “Scheduling Assistant” (next to the “Meeting” tab) to double-check your colleagues’ schedules.
 Otherwise, put in a pre-arranged meeting time or be prepared to hash out the details once your invitation is sent.

 You can also leave “Location” blank if the call is being done remotely.
 If you’re conducting your call in the office, assign the right huddle room or conference room.
 Alternatively, you can use your virtual meeting or conferencing solution meeting ID as your stated location.

 Keep in mind that if you leave “Location” blank, you’ll be prompted by Outlook to double-check it before scheduling, but you don’t have to fill it in.